hiteacheryouare/factual/README.md

 - loot-core - The core application that runs on any platform
 - desktop-client - The desktop UI
 - desktop-electron - The desktop app
+- sync-server - (archived in this fork) the sync server has been moved to `archive/sync-server-museum` and is not part of the desktop-only build

 More information on the project structure is available in our [community documentation](https://actualbudget.org/docs/contributing/project-details).